raphaelmansuy/tutorials/32_generative_ai_context_engineering.md

 - **Memory Architectures**: Session memory buffers, long-term memory caches, and summary trees to manage conversational state and history.
 - **Monitoring & Evaluation**: Track retrieval accuracy (recall@k), prompt performance, and end-to-end latency to optimize the pipeline.

+**🎯 Your Next Move**: Start with one context type.
+Build it.
+Test it.
+Make it work.
+Then add another.
+Rome wasn't built in a day, but they were laying bricks every hour.

-By mastering these advanced concepts and staying current with emerging technologies, you can architect context systems that not only meet today's demands but scale for tomorrow's challenges—delivering precise, context-rich responses at enterprise scale.
+By mastering these concepts and staying current with emerging technologies, you can architect context systems that not only meet today's demands but scale for tomorrow's challenges—delivering precise, context-rich responses at enterprise scale.

+**Ready to build?** Chapter 4 shows you exactly how, step by step.

 ---